danielyxie/bitburner/doc/source/netscript/netscriptsleeveapi.rst

 Netscript Sleeve API
 =========================
-Netscript provides the following API for interacting with the game's Sleeve mechanic.
+Netscript provides the following API for interacting with the game's :ref:`Duplicate Sleeve <gameplay_duplicatesleeves>` mechanic.

 The Sleeve API is **not** immediately available to the player and must be unlocked later in the game.

-**WARNING: This page contains spoilers for the game**
+.. warning:: This page contains spoilers for the game

 The Sleeve API is unlocked in BitNode-10.
 If you are in BitNode-10, you will automatically gain access to this API.
 Otherwise, you must have Source-File 10 in